 Bangladeshi taka is the official currency of Bangladesh.
 Its currency symbol is ৳, BDT.

-Dhaka the capital and largest city in Bangladesh.
-It is also home to world's largest river, delta.
+Dhaka is the capital and largest city in Bangladesh.
+It is also home to the world's largest river delta.

 Bengali is the national language and is spoken by 98% of its residents.